 - Northside also has an eLibrary which gives all students free access to downloadable eBooks for their computer or tablets.

 All of this in addition to computer classes and labs will make students from Northside competitive in college and the workplace.

-Below is a list of the minimum required configurations your student’s device must have to successfully run the eTextbooks and Office 365.
+Below is a list of the minimum required configurations your student’s laptop must have to successfully run the eTextbooks and Microsoft Office 365.